 Reapply the spray or sprinkle the garlic around the garden regularly, especially after rain.

-You will need to check the laws regarding trapping, killing, and relocating groundhogs in your state, but the most effective way to get rid of these pesky groundhogs is to use traps.
-You can use traps that don't kill them (live traps) but there are traps that can kill them too, those are called body-gripping traps.
+You will need to check the laws regarding trapping, killing, and relocating groundhogs in your state, but the most effective way to get rid of groundhogs is to use traps.
+You can use traps that don’t kill them (live traps) but there are traps that can kill them too, those are called body-gripping traps.

 You will need to identify where the burrow is, if there is more than one burrow entry/exit, you will need more traps.
 The best way to do this is to set the trap near the burrows.
 Setting up a temporary fence or wall using tall planks can guide the groundhog to the traps.